 The royal cutie and third in line for the throne celebrates his fifth birthday on July 22, and his parents will likely be releasing a new birthday portrait, as they’ve done every year.
 But, Will and Kate broke with tradition this past May 2 by not releasing a new photo of Princess Charlotte on her third birthday—although days later they did reveal a gorgeous shot of her and newborn Prince Louis, which was actually taken on her birthday.
 The royal parents reportedly (and understandably) don’t want to overexpose their children, and are very protective of when and how their images are released.
 Duchess Catherine has even taken many of her children’s official photos herself!
 See 19 more official portraits of the royal family.

 As an heir to the throne, Prince George also received a special early birthday present: an official commemorative coin from The Royal Mint on the occasion of his fifth birthday.
 The little prince also had a similar coin issued on his second birthday.
 As is tradition for royal coins, Prince George’s latest features St. George and the dragon, with his namesake representing courage and good triumphing over evil.

 Royal kids don’t have big birthday parties

 Kids’ birthday parties have become elaborate celebrations in the United States, but across the pond the royal children celebrate in private with only close family and friends (and no posting on social media).
 According to reports, Princess Charlotte spent her recent birthday with a cake at nursery school, just like any other kid, and then a quiet celebration with her new baby brother and tons of gifts.
 For Prince George’s birthday, the family is reportedly on holiday on the Caribbean island of Mustique.
 Two years ago, the tot celebrated with a tea party at the family’s country home, Amner Hall, according to People.
-They get lots of presents, but the royal parents have banned their kids from having these popular toys.

 …And neither do grownup royals